andreas16700/classycomment_llm_bench/README.md

 - **pointer**: The comment contains references to linked resources, using tags like @see, @link, or @url, or even identifiers such as “FIX #2611” or “BUG #82100.”
 - **other**: Use this category for any comment that doesn't fit into any of the above types.

 The comment could in its entirety (or parts of it), belong to none, one, multiple, or every category.
-Any segment of the given text should not be classified to more than one category.
+Any line of the given text should not be classified to more than one category.
+Each line begins with its ID and a space.
 If no category fits, use the 'other' category.
 Here's the comment:
 """
 Azure Blob File System implementation of AbstractFileSystem.